michaelsammueller/secure-software-development/README.md

 This will install all of the packages in the requirements.txt file.

-Three demo accounts have been provided, each with different priviliges.
+Three demo accounts have been provided, each with different privileges.
 These can be altered in the application/classes/authseeder.py file

 1. Username: demosuperadmin, Password: password123, Secret Phrase: demo, uuid: 100
 2. Username: demomoderator, Password: password123, Secret Phrase: demo, uuid: 101